413

 Abstract

 Automating scientific research is considered the final frontier of science.
 Recently, several papers claim autonomous research agents can generate novel research ideas.
 Amidst the prevailing optimism, we document a critical concern: a considerable fraction of such research documents are smartly plagiarized.
 Unlike past efforts where experts evaluate the novelty and feasibility of research ideas, we request 1313 experts to operate under a different situational logic: to identify similarities between LLM-generated research documents and existing work.
 Concerningly, the experts identify 24%24\% of the 5050 evaluated research documents to be either paraphrased (with one-to-one methodological mapping), or significantly borrowed from existing work.
 These reported instances are cross-verified by authors of the source papers.
+The remaining 76%76\% of documents show varying degrees of similarity with existing work, with only a small fraction appearing completely novel.
 Problematically, these LLM-generated research documents do not acknowledge original sources, and bypass inbuilt plagiarism detectors.
-Lastly, through controlled experiments we show that automated plagiarism detectors are inadequate at catching deliberately plagiarized ideas from an LLM.
-We recommend a careful assessment of LLM-generated research, and discuss the implications of our findings on research and academic publishing.
+Lastly, through controlled experiments we show that automated plagiarism detectors are inadequate at catching plagiarized ideas from such systems.
+We recommend a careful assessment of LLM-generated research, and discuss the implications of our findings on academic publishing.

 View on arXiv